The cloud is rapidly becoming a primary IT infrastructure for growing numbers of organisations.

 Anyone who has ever dealt in real estate has heard the mantra "location, location, location."

 It's a vital factor when it comes to buying a house but is equally important when considering a cloud provider.

 Regional or global companies in particular need to be aware that certain governments and political entities such as the European Union impose restrictions on where specific types of data can physically reside.

-Some government regulations specify that data must remain within the company's home country; therefore, severe fines and penalties may be levied if a cloud provider is making use of offshore data centres.
+Some government regulations specify that data must remain within the company's home country; therefore, severe fines and penalties may be levied if a cloud provider is making use of offshore data centers.

-When reviewing a prospective provider, it is important to understand the location of their primary data centres as well as any secondary facilities that may be used to house your data.
+When reviewing a prospective provider, it is important to understand the location of their primary data centers as well as any secondary facilities that may be used to house your data.

 A second facility offshore may be leveraged for backup and redundancy while the primary centre is situated in Australia.
 Knowing where your data resides at all times is vital.